dnevera/ImageMetalling/README.md

 # ImageMetalling
-Примеры Image Processing с помощью iOS Metal API: https://imagemetalling.wordpress.com/
+Examples of Image Processing using the iOS Metal API: https://imagemetalling.wordpress.com/